stackrox/stackrox/ui/apps/platform/README.md

 1. Delete `'ROX_WHATEVER'` from string enumeration type `FeatureFlagEnvVar` in ui/apps/platform/src/types/featureFlag.ts

-2. Do any of the following:
+2. In frontend code, do any of the following:

     * Delete `featureFlagDependency: 'ROX_WHATEVER'` property in any of the following:
         * for **integration tile** in ui/apps/platform/src/Containers/Integrations/utils/integrationsList.ts